abisubramanya27/CS6910_Assignment2/partC/README.md

 ## Overview
 This python module provides the necessary code to perform object detection on images, videos and as well as on live webcam feed.

 YOLO (You Only Look Once) is an object detection architecture that is quite popular for it's speed.
-This repo contains code to implement it using opencv.
+This repo contains code to implement it using opencv.327c13b6d76f45a5c57d3ea56b77653693207fe

 Since we'll be using a pre-trained model, we'd have to download certain files.
 The "weights" file , the "configuration" file, and the "coco-names" file.
 The weights and the configuration file can be found in this [link](https://pjreddie.com/darknet/yolo/) and the coco-names file can be downloaded/copied from [here](https://github.com/pjreddie/darknet/blob/master/data/coco.names).
 There are several pre-trained models available and we would be using the "YOLOv3–416" model.
 The models are trained on the MS COCO dataset which has 80 classes of objects present in it.